Faneste/docs/content/getting-started/what-is-npm.md

 To learn more about npm Enterprise, click [here](https://npme.npmjs.com/docs).

-For mentoring, tutorials, and learning, vist [node school](https://nodeschool.io).
+For mentoring, tutorials, and learning, visit [node school](https://nodeschool.io).
 Consider attending or hosting a nodeschool event (usually free!) at a site near you, or use the self-help tools you can find on the site.

 ### CLI Reference Doc / Online Help